chevrettelab/gator-gc/readme.md

   -e          E-value threshold for hmmsearch.
 (Default: 1e-4)

 GATOR-GC Options:
   -rd         Maximum distance in kilobases between required genes to define a gator window.
+(Default: 86 kb for bacteria, 174 kb for fungi, 265 kb for plants)
-(Default: 86 kb) -we         Extension in kilobases from the start and end positions of the gator windows.
+  -we         Extension in kilobases from the start and end positions of the gator windows.
 (Default: 10 kb)

 Output Options: